Have you started implementing a chore system for your kids yet?

 Payment from the Printable Chore Charts

 The easiest way we found to track the money M and M have earned is with a sticker chart that hangs on our fridge.
 I just updated ours to look a little nicer.
-I made them for you while I was at it.Enter your info below and I’ll send you the chore charts.
+I made them for you while I was at it.Click here to get your printable Chore Charts.

 We slide it into a clear page protector to remove the stickers easily.